datalad-handbook/book/docs/usecases/reproducible_neuroimaging_analysis.rst

 All we have left is to configure the desired first-level GLM analysis with FSL.
-At this point, the template contains placeholders for the ``basepath`` and the subject ID, and they need to be replaced,
+At this point, the template contains placeholders for the ``basepath`` and the subject ID, and they need to be replaced.
 The following command uses the arcane, yet powerful :term:`sed` editor to do this.
-We will again use datalad run to invoke our command so that we store in the history how this template was generated (so that we may audit, alter, or regenerate this file in the future — fearlessly).
+We will again use :command:`datalad run` to invoke our command so that we store in the history how this template was generated (so that we may audit, alter, or regenerate this file in the future — fearlessly).